Q: Can my donors receive a tax-deductible receipt?

 Q: Where will we be going for the outreach?

 A: As a school leadership we pray about the outreach location and will decide on it before the school starts.
 At this point we do not know where we are going yet.
 Depending on the situation with Covid19 we do also consider an outreach within the United States.
-Either way it will be an intercultural outreach, connected with ministries that receive food products from Gleanings for the Hungry.
+As much as possible, we aim to connect with ministries that receive food products from Gleanings for the Hungry.

 Q: What are the DTS Outcomes?